How Well Do You Know

 House plants can seem like a mystery if you don't know how to care for them.

 With information now at your fingertips, it's easy to find out about your plant, discover what it needs, and get the most out of it.
-I promise you'll be rewarded with a healthy, thriving plant that's a source of pride and joy for years to come.
+I promise you'll be rewarded with a healthy, thriving houseplant that's a source of pride and joy for years to come.

-Everything you need is here in this
+Everything you need is here in this user-friendly house plant guide:

 • Take a look at this list of poisonous plants and keep your family and pets safe.